AUSTRALIAN MADE

 Supplements

+When should I start giving my dog hip and joint supplements?
 Supplements are a great thing to add to your pup's daily diet.
 If your pooch is a larger breed, you should consider giving them supplements as soon as they turn eight weeks of age.
-For smaller breeds, consult your vet.
+If you're still wondering at what age should I give my dog joint supplements, consult your vet.
 Nowadays, most supplements are designed for early use and are great to help with growing pain.

 Physical activity